nextcloud/documentation/admin_manual/maintenance/restore.rst

 #.
 The database
 #.
 The theme directory

 .. note:: You must have both the database and data directory.
 You cannot complete restoration unless you have both of these.

 When you have completed your restoration, see the ``Setting Strong Directory Permissions`` section of :doc:`../installation/installation_wizard`.

 Restore Folders
 ---------------

-.. note:: This guide assumes that your previous backup is called "owncloud-dirbkp"
+.. note:: This guide assumes that your previous backup is called "nextcloud-dirbkp"

 Simply copy your configuration and data folder (or even your whole Nextcloud install and data folder) to your Nextcloud environment.
 You could use this command::

     rsync -Aax nextcloud-dirbkp/ nextcloud/